 Sleep specialists estimate that 18 million Americans have moderate to severe sleep apnea, and 75 percent of them don’t know it.
 After just one night of poor sleep, many people complain of lower energy and mood swings, and these problems are only exacerbated with multiple nights of interrupted sleep.

-Over multiple days, weeks, months, and even years, poor sleep can impact a number of important health metrics, including cognitive function, weight, risk for preventable diseases (including diabetes heart attacks), and, of course, oral and dental health.
+Over multiple days, weeks, months, and even years, poor sleep can impact a number of important health metrics, These include cognitive function, weight, risk for preventable diseases (including diabetes heart attacks), and, of course, oral and dental health.

 I can’t overstress how important it is to your long-term health to have your sleep ability assessed.
 If your body goes through the proper stages of sleep, especially deep sleep, the benefits are abundant.